udabasili/social-bunch/README.md

 # Simply-chat
-This is a chat app built with  React , Node, SocketIo and Twolio among multiple functionalities including:
+This is a chat app built with  React , Node, SocketIo and Twolio amongst other things and offers multiple functionalities such as:

 - Video Calling
 - Private Messaging